BAUS Snapshot Audits

 Hospital Episode Statistics (HES) data in England indicate that approximately 1000 BOO procedures are performed each week; the number of procedures performed in Northern Ireland, Scotland and Wales will, inevitably, be lower.

-Data for this audit will be collected on all men undergoing intervention for BOO (including PAE) during November 2019, with data submission taking place in March 2020.
+Data for this audit will consist of details of all men undergoing intervention for BOO (including PAE) during November 2019, with actual ldata submission taking place in March 2020.

 The main principles of the audit are: